ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/data-entities.md

-{.note}
-> It is up to implementers to decide whether to offer some form of URL "link checker" service [Web-based Data Entities](#web-based-data-entity) for both attached and Detached RO-Crate Packages.
-If `contentUrl` has more than one value then a checker service SHOULD try each provided value until one resolves, and returns a correct [contentSize].
+{% include callout.html type="note" content="It is up to implementers to decide whether to offer some form of URL "link checker" service [Web-based Data Entities](#web-based-data-entity) for both attached and Detached RO-Crate Packages.
+If `contentUrl` has more than one value then a checker service SHOULD try each provided value until one resolves, and returns a correct [contentSize]. %}